mieweb/docs/content/functions/encounters/smart-plan.md

 ## Recommendations

-* This Quick List displays a list of all order items in the REcommendations Order Picklist.
+* This Quick List displays a list of all order items in the Recommendations Order Picklist.
 * See more information in the [Order Picklist online Help Guide](https://docs.enterprisehealth.com/rapid-deployment/review-sessions/review-session-order-and-result-management/#order-picklists).
+* Any Recommendations in this quick list that are checkmarked as blue, mean that specific recommendation is on the chart's due list to be performed (usually by a specific due date) within the chart's due list.
+See [Recommendations Encounter Section](recommendations.md) guide for more information, but within the Smart Plan one can perform a recommendation/written opinion.

 ## Goals